iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 ## 18. Anchor Repayments

-The below dashboard shows the current state of the Anchor Protocol with **current outstanding debt at 250M UST.** The **current collateral deposits stand at close to 1 Billion UST with a LTV value of 25%.** The dashboard also visualises daily borrows and repayments.
+The below dashboard shows the current state of the Anchor Protocol with **current outstanding debt at 250M UST.** The **current collateral deposits stand at close to 1 Billion UST with a LTV ratio of 25%.** The dashboard also visualises daily borrows and repayments.
 During the period between May 19th to 23rd the repayments surpassed borrows due to crash in LUNA prices.

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiNGFhMDcxNjUtYWZhMC00MDcwLWI3NjYtMjg2YWUzMDZmZTk1IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>

-#### LTV
+### LTV

+LTV ratio determines whether the protocol is sufficiently collateralized at all times to avoid default.
+The LTV is calculated as the ratio of value of deposits to the amount borrowed.
+The protocol has maintained a healthy ratio of around 30% till the May 19th price crash where the LTV ratio drops to 14%.
+As the price volatility has settled you can see the LTV ratio increasing from the bottom of mid May showing a marked increase in borrowers risk appetite.

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiMjhjYWFiOTktMDBlYi00NDA5LWE4NTEtNmM2ZGE1ZDViMGE4IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>